charles-michie/LAMP/README.md

 2. Classifies all families into **matched** (LTR+INT pair found) or **unmatched** (LTR-only or INT-only)
 3. BLASTs each category's consensus sequences against the genome to find all insertion sites
 4. Deduplicates overlapping BLAST hits, keeping the highest-identity hit per locus
-5. Extracts flanking regions (default ±14 kb) around each hit and runs `rpstblastn` against the NCBI Conserved Domain Database (CDD) to detect retroviral protein domains
-6. Maps CDD accession numbers to human-readable domain names (e.g. `RVT_1`, `Gag_p24`, `rve`, `ENV`) via a single batched NCBI API query
+5. Extracts flanking regions (default ±14 kb) around each hit and runs `rpstblastn` against the NCBI Conserved Domain Database (CDD) to detect retroviral protein domains and maps CDD accession numbers to human-readable domain names (e.g. `RVT_1`, `Gag_p24`, `rve`)
-7. Writes per-family GFF3 files with domain name, accession, e-value, and the original BLAST hit coordinates embedded as attributes
+6. Writes per-family GFF3 files with domain name, accession, e-value, and the original BLAST hit coordinates embedded as attributes

 ---